rveldhuizen/insomnia-plugin-akamai-edgegrid/README.md

 ## Install

-Go to Preferences->Plugins, install `insomnia-plugin-akami-edgegrid`
+Go to Preferences->Plugins, install `insomnia-plugin-akamai-edgegrid`

 ## How to use